 Rebecca Petruck is the author of Boy Bites Bug and Steering Toward Normal, both with Abrams.
-BUG received a starred review from Booklist, who said it’s "...funny, perceptive, and topical in more ways than one."
-SLJ called it "a sure bet for reluctant readers."
-Petruck lived in Vidalia, La., during fourth and fifth grade and loved the crawfish boil on the riverbank each year!
+Bug received a starred review from Booklist, who said it’s "...funny, perceptive, and topical in more ways than one."
+School Library Journal called it "a sure bet for reluctant readers."
+Petruck lived in Vidalia, Louisiana, during fourth and fifth grade and loved the crawfish boil on the riverbank each year!

 12:45 p.m. to 1:30 p.m.